gszecsenyi/articles/README.md

 #### Register a twitter account and create application for authentication informations

-We have to register first a Twitter account on http://twitter.com, and register an application on http://apps.twitter.com URL.
+The first step to do is to register a Twitter account on http://twitter.com, and an application on http://apps.twitter.com URL.

-After the registration we have to create an application key on the same site, and now we have all the information, what we need from Twitter.
+After the registration an application key has to be created on the same site.

+This information are needed from Twitter:

 * Consumer Key
-* Consumer Secret Key
+* Consumer Secret
-* AK
+* Access Token
-* AKS
+* Access Token Secret

 ### Create and execute the container

-Now we start the container.
-When the docker image is not available on the local host, then the docker client will once download the image to the local computer.
-It is about 1GB.
+Now the container can be created.
+If the docker image is not available on the local host, the docker client will download it automatically.The size of the image is about 1GB.

 ```
 docker run -i -d --name twitter2kafka_container -p 8080:8080 -p 2181:2181 -p 9092:9092 -t gszecsenyi/twitter2kafka
 ```

+There are three port assignments.

-As we see, there is three port assignment.
-The first port is the port of the Apache Nifi client.
-We can access Apache Nifi with our Internet Browser.
-The second and the third port is for zookeeper and Kafka.
-With the third port we will access our Kafka queue and we can download the messages with a consumer. ( For example with our Spark program).
+The first is the port of the Apache Nifi client.
+It can be accessed by Apache Nifi or via Internet Browser.
+The second and the third ports are for zookeeper and  for Kafka.
+With the third port the Kafka queue can be accessed.

 ### Create Kafka topic

-Open a new shell and execute the following command to login into your running container:
+Open a new shell and execute the following command to login into the running container:

 ```
 docker exec -it twitter2kafka_container /bin/bash
 ```
-Now we create a twitter topic within Kafka
+After this step a Twitter topic can be created within Kafka:
 ```
 /opt/kafka/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic twitter
 ```